natnuo/natnuo/README.md

 ###

-<p align="left">I am co-founder of Badavas, web-design lead of NurturingNotes, and one of two programming leads for <a href="https://github.com/Scarsdale-Robotics">Scarsdale Robotics</a>. ≥ 60% of my commits are in private repositories, but feel free to <a href="mailto:natnu212@gmail.com">email me</a> about these projects; I would love to talk to you!</p>
+<p align="left">I am a co-founder of Badavas, the web-design lead of NurturingNotes, and one of two programming leads for <a href="https://github.com/Scarsdale-Robotics">Scarsdale Robotics</a>. ≥ 60% of my commits are in private repositories, but feel free to <a href="mailto:natnu212@gmail.com">email me</a> about these projects; I would love to talk to you!</p>

 ###